gwenshap/DBD-Oracle/README.hpux.txt

 Waldemar Zurowski

 Authors Note:  Search for references to LD_PRELOAD else where in this document.
 Using LD_PRELOAD is probably a fragile solution at best.
 Better to do what Waldemar actually did, which is to include libjava in the extra link options.

-=head1 Appendix C (64 bit build with /usr/bin/cc -- bundled C compiler)
+=head2 Appendix B (64 bit build with /usr/bin/cc -- bundled C compiler)

 Gram M. Ludlow writes:

 I recently had a problem with Oracle 9 64-bit on HPUX 11i.
 We have another application that required SH_LIBARY_PATH to point to the 64-bit libraries, which "broke" the Oraperl module.
 So I did some research and successfully recompiled and re-installed with the most recent versions of everything (perl, DBI, DBD) that works with 64-bit shared libraries.
-This is the error we were getting (basically)
-"/usr/lib/dld.sl: Bad magic number for shared library:
+This is the error we were getting (basically) "/usr/lib/dld.sl: Bad magic number for shared library:
 /ora1/app/oracle/product/9.2.0.1.0/lib32"